Science with a small two-band UV-photometry mission III: Active Galactic Nuclei and nuclear transients: Monitoring of peculiar sources

-Searching for the electromagnetic counterparts of tight SMBH binary systems is of a wide interest because of the anticipated low-frequency gravitational-wave measurements in the millihertz \citep[LISA;][]{2013GWN.....6....4A} and nanohertz \citep[pulsar timing array;][]{2010CQGra..27h4013H} regimes.
-While the binary system with a small mass ratio may be difficult to detect by a smaller UV telescope due to nearly equal contribution of both black holes to the emerging radiation, a higher ratio can lead to the dips in the spectral energy distribution in case a secondary component is within the plane of the primary accretion disk and thus opens a wider gap in the disk (see Subsubsec.~\ref{subsubsection_gaps}).
-For higher inclinations, quasi-periodic outbursts may be detectable as the secondary component regularly plunges through the disk \citep{2021ApJ...917...43S}.
+Searching for the electromagnetic counterparts of tight SMBH binary systems is of wide interest because of the anticipated low-frequency gravitational-wave measurements in the millihertz \citep[LISA;][]{2013GWN.....6....4A,2017PhRvD..95j3012B} and nanohertz \citep[pulsar timing array;][]{2010CQGra..27h4013H,2023ApJ...951L...8A} regimes.
+While the binary system with a small mass ratio may be difficult to detect by a smaller UV telescope due to the nearly equal contribution of both black holes to the emerging radiation, a higher ratio can lead to dips in the spectral energy distribution in case a secondary component is within the plane of the primary accretion disk and thus opens a wider gap in the disk (see Subsubsec.~\ref{subsubsection_gaps}).
+For higher inclinations, quasi-periodic outbursts in the X-ray and UV domains may be detectable as the secondary component regularly plunges through the disk \citep{2021ApJ...917...43S,2023arXiv230316231L,2023arXiv231116231L}.
+A phenomenon of quasiperiodic ultrafast outflows was also detected and attributed to a highly-inclined, orbiting body interacting with an accretion flow \citep{2024arXiv240210140P}.
 A special case of such a binary system is the SMBH-intermediate-mass black hole (IMBH) binary, whose detection and confirmation would have profound implications for the understanding of the SMBH evolution as well as the evolution of cosmic black holes in general.